 Benefit corporations and other impact-driven corporate entities, such as Delaware public benefit corporations and California social purpose corporations, are proliferating at a healthy pace.
-As many as 30 states have enacted benefit corporation statutes, and more than 1,000 companies have incorporated as benefit corporations or similar entities.
-With the number of impact-driven companies increasing rapidly, management of impact-driven companies are beginning to scale their impact through an initial public offering.
+As many as 35 states have enacted benefit corporation statutes, and more than 5,000 companies have incorporated as benefit corporations or similar entities.
+With the number of impact-driven companies increasing rapidly, the leadership of impact-driven companies are beginning to consider how they can scale their impact through an initial public offering.

-An impact-driven company will be similar in many ways to that of any other company, but impact-driven companies will have unique disclosure issues to consider.
-Impact-driven companies may also be likely also to qualify as “emerging growth companies,” or EGCs (a category of domestic or foreign issuer established by the JOBS Act of 2012 with total gross revenues of less than $1 billion), would be able to avail itself of certain accommodations in connection with its IPO, as well as its public obligations thereafter, for up to a maximum of five years.
+The IPO process for an impact-driven company will be similar in many ways to that of any other company, but impact-driven companies will have unique disclosure issues to consider.
+Impact-driven companies may also be likely also to qualify as “emerging growth companies,” or EGCs (a category of domestic or foreign issuer established by the JOBS Act of 2012 with total gross revenues of less than $1 billion), and would therefore be able to avail themselves of certain accommodations in connection with its IPO, as well as public obligations thereafter, for up to a maximum of five years.

-Registering with the SEC in connection with an initial public offering entails filing a registration statement (usually a Form S-1 for a domestic issuer) that is subject to a detailed review by the Securities and Exchange Commission before to being declared effective prior to launch.
+An initial public offering in large part entails filing a registration statement (usually a Form S-1 for a domestic issuer) that is subject to a detailed review by the Securities and Exchange Commission before to being declared effective prior to launch.

 The registration statement contains a prospectus, which serves as the main marketing and disclosure document for the offering of securities in the IPO and contains information about:

-A Form S-1 registration statement and the prospectus included therein must include certain financial information, typically three years of financial statements audited in accordance with U.S. GAAP and unaudited financial statements for any interim periods occurring prior to the listing, although, under the JOBS Act, an EGC may include only two years of audited financial statements and the unaudited interim financials.
+A Form S-1 registration statement and the prospectus included typically contain three years of financial statements, audited in accordance with U.S. GAAP, and unaudited financial statements for any interim periods occurring prior to the listing; but under the JOBS Act, an EGC may include only two years of audited financial statements, together with the unaudited interim financials.

 There are not currently any separate or additional SEC disclosure or other requirements applicable solely to benefit corporations or similar impact-driven companies.
 However, a registration statement must contain all material information necessary for investors to make their investment decision.

-The SEC has not established a definition of “material,” but the term has been elucidated through informal SEC guidance and federal court decisions.
-The leading U.S. Supreme Court decisions on the subject established that a fact about an issue is “material” if the fact would alter the total mix of information available to investors, or a reasonable investor would consider the information important in making an investment decision.
+The word “material” has not been defined by statute, but the term has been elucidated through informal SEC guidance and federal court decisions.
+The leading U.S. Supreme Court decisions on the subject established that a fact about an issue is ‘material’ if the fact would alter the total mix of information available to investors, or if a reasonable investor would consider the information important in making an investment decision.

-Because the enabling statutes for impact-driven companies typically require such a company to provide an annual or biennial report describing its impact objectives and assessing its progress in promoting such objectives against internally established or third-party standards, it would be prudent for an impact-driven company to include information about its objectives, standards, and assessments of its progress during the periods for which financial statements are required (two or three years) in the registration statement and prospectus, since the information is likely to be considered material to investors in such a company.
+Because the enabling statutes for impact-driven companies typically require such a company to provide an annual or biennial report describing its impact objectives and assessing its progress in promoting such objectives against internally established or third-party standards, it would be prudent for that company to include information about its objectives, standards, and assessments of its progress during the periods for which financial statements are required (whether two or three years) in the registration statement and prospectus, since the information is likely to be considered material to investors.

 The Sustainability Accounting Standards Board has developed sustainability accounting standards comprising disclosure guidance and accounting standards on sustainability topics for use by U.S. and foreign public companies in their annual filings with the SEC.
 These standards vary by industry and identify topics that may constitute material information for companies within each industry.

-It is possible that the SEC may eventually adopt rules requiring impact-driven companies to state their objectives, standards for measuring progress, and self-assessment of success in meeting the stated objectives as part of the disclosure requirements for such companies, although, given the breadth and distinctness of possible impact missions, it is unlikely the SEC will seek to establish specific standards that must be measured and disclosed.
+It is possible that the SEC may eventually adopt rules requiring impact-driven companies to state their objectives, standards for measuring progress, and self-assessment of success in meeting their stated objectives as part of the disclosure requirements for such companies, although, given the breadth and distinctness of possible impact missions, it is unlikely the SEC would seek to establish specific standards that must be measured and disclosed.

-There are also certain financial tests that must be satisfied and alternative quantitative standards.
+There are also certain financial tests that must be satisfied as well as alternative quantitative standards.
 The NASDAQ’s three markets have similar requirements, and both the NYSE and NASDAQ have various qualitative requirements, including corporate governance-related requirements that, among other things, require listed companies to maintain audit and compensation committees with independent directors.